 We get asked about Faster Orthodontic Braces Treatment Questions all the time.
 Some dentists are providing what is being called 6-month smiles - which are clear braces for teens around the ages of 15, 16, or 17 usually.
 The main focus of 6-month smiles is to straighten the front teeth.

 Can braces be placed on the back of teeth?
 Yes, these are called lingual braces.
 You do not see many people wearing these.
 Why not?
 Well, having braces on the lingual portion of the tooth surface or part of the tooth structure that is toward the tongue - is very hard to clean.
 We at Dentalchat get asked many local orthodontist questions - where people are seeking local orthodontics treatment answers.

 The reason orthodontics braces can take anywhere from 12 months to 24 months, is that the shift in teeth is very slow and gradual.
-Orthodontic braces work by moving teeth slowing in one direction.
-In general, your dentist will want to do this slowly, as loosening the teeth dramatically - can not be made in say in a week or 2.
-You do not want to loosen teeth suddenly and abruptly.
+Orthodontic braces work by moving teeth slowly in one direction.
+In general, your dentist will want to do this slowly, as loosening the teeth dramatically - can not be made in say a week or 2.
+You do not want to loosen your teeth suddenly and abruptly.
 By doing slowly, can have a much more controlled and have a more predictable result.

 What is the best age to get braces for my kid?
 My parents want to know the best age to get braces for their children?
 Views differ on this.
 Some dentists and orthodontists have varying viewpoints on this.
 Usually, it is between the ages of 10, 11, 12,13, 14, 15, and 16 - some believe it is around ages 10-14 and others believe they should wait until at least 13 or 14 or 15 or 16?
 It is important to see how your primary and permanent teeth are coming together.